394-w24/NoteDoctor/README.md

    ```bash
    npm start
    ```
+   Please make sure you set up Firebase and then start to run.
 This command runs the app in development mode.
 Visit [http://localhost:5173](http://localhost:5173) in your browser.
 The app will automatically reload if you change any of the source files.

 ### Detailed Firebase Setup